 Staff, slaughter and blade hygiene are especially important in this area.
-Hygiene requirements for hands and equipment must be defined and implemented at the plant based on the perceived risk.
+Hygienic requirements for hand- and tool hygiene must be defined and implemented in the company in a risk-orientated manner.

 4.3.5 Carcass splitting

 Hygiene measures must be observed when splitting carcasses.
 Contamination must be avoided.
 A procedure for handling risk material must be defined and documented.